 Finally, kapha is the “glue” that holds the structure of the body together, dictating the flow and disbursement of water throughout the body.
 When in balance, this energy is expressed as warmth, patience, and love.
 However, when imbalances occur, it can lead to envy and greed.

 What Does Ayurveda Say about Sleep Disorders?

 Similar to ayurvedic medicine’s approach to most health problems, Ayurveda teaches that sleep issue occur due to the imbalances of the three principle energies.
 However, different types of sleep disorders are associated with specific energy imbalances.
-For example, if your mind is racing when you go to lay down for bed and the inability to put the hectic events of your day behind you causes you to stay awake, this condition is associated with a Vata imbalance.
+For example, if your mind is racing when you go to lay down on your Australian Bed Base and the inability to put the hectic events of your day behind you causes you to stay awake, this condition is associated with a Vata imbalance.
 Conversely, a Pitta imbalance may manifest itself in unexplained awakenings in the middle of the night and the inability to fall back asleep.
 Finally, a Kapha-related imbalance might cause you to sleep deep and sound, but feel groggy, tired, and have trouble focusing throughout the day.